Logan Bayliss-Brow: Background

 Bayliss-Brow was born in Nambour, Queensland, Australia.
 He is of Scottish descent.

 Playing career

-Early career
+North Queensland Cowboys

 Bayliss-Brow played for the North Queensland Cowboys Holden Cup team in 2017.
 In 2018 he played for the Townsville Blackhawks in the Hastings Deering Colts competition.
 He was then promoted into the Cowboys NRL squad for the 2019 NRL season on a Development contract.
 He was allocated to the Mackay Cutters Queensland Cup team for the 2019 season.

+Brisbane Tigers

+In 2020, Bayliss-Brow moved to the Brisbane Tigers Queensland Cup team.